History of Art and Architecture (M.Phil. / P.Grad.Dip.)

 Admission Requirements

-Applicants should normally have at least an upper second class (2:1) honors Bachelor degree or equivalent (for example, GPA of 3.3) in a relevant area.
+Applicants should normally have at least an upper second class (2:1) Honours Bachelor degree or equivalent (for example, GPA of 3.3) in a relevant area.
 An undergraduate degree in art history is preferable but not essential.
 Since places on the course are limited, applicants may be interviewed or asked to submit a writing sample for assessment.
 In your application, we are interested to hear about why you want to study for this degree in Ireland, so read the course details carefully and reflect this in your submission.
-Offers will be made on a rolling basis.
-Should places remain unfilled, later applications may be considered.

 Course Fees